Skills

 Australian Firesaws

-Firesaws are nowadays only known as a traditional fire making method at Pacific Islands.
-In Australia these methods were replaced by friction fire hand drills and later – under Western influences – by bow drills.
-Nevertheless, fire sawing is an…
+Firesaws are only known as a traditional fire-making method on the Pacific Islands.
+In Australia, these methods were replaced by friction fire hand drills and later, under Western influences, by bow drills.
+Nevertheless, fire sawing is an interesting technique, which…

 Ghost Mantises are impressive insects

-Ghost praying mantises (Phyllocrania paradoxa) fit perfectly into our new homepage section called ‘Wonders of Nature’, due to their unique appearance and behavior.
-They are a species of praying mantis and there are four characteristics which make them special.
-These…
+Ghost praying mantises (Phyllocrania paradoxa) fit perfectly into our new homepage section called ‘Wonders of Nature’ due to their unique appearance and behavior.
+They are a species of praying mantis, and four characteristics make them unique.
+These are an impressive…

 Himba smoke shower

-The Himba women continue to practice traditional methods of personal hygiene.
-This includes using a smoke shower and a mixture of red ochre and butter fat paste.
-These indigenous people are properly referred to as the ‘OvaHimba’ when plural and…
+The Himba women continue practicing traditional personal hygiene methods, including using a smoke shower and a mixture of red ochre and butter-fat paste.
+These Indigenous people are properly referred to as the ‘OvaHimba’ when plural and are mainly semi-nomadic, residing…

 Koppie Foam Grasshoppers

 Koppie Foam Grasshoppers (Dictyophorus spumans) are indigenous to South Africa and prefer sparse and low vegetation on rocky outcrops.
-They are flightless and got some kind of aposematic coloring, which are yellow or orange stripes on the warty thorax shield…
+They are flightless and have some aposematic coloring, which are yellow or orange stripes on the warty thorax shield and stripes…

 Determining cardinal points by trees